stripe/stripe-commercetools-connect-app/README.md

 ![overview.png](docs%2Foverview.png)
 ### Components

-1. **Commercetools Infrastructure**
+1. **commercetools Infrastructure**
-   Represents the e-commerce platform infrastructure provided by Commercetools.
+   Represents the e-commerce platform infrastructure provided by commercetools.
 2. **Stripe Connector**
-    - A connect integration within the infrastructure that facilitates communication between Commercetools and Stripe.
+    - A connect integration within the infrastructure that facilitates communication between commercetools and Stripe.
 3. **Processor**
     - Manages payment transactions and interacts with Stripe to:
         - Create payment intents.